Detroit Police Scanner: Still in the Clear While Metro Detroit Goes Dark

 "You're going to get a lot of people now just posting, 'I saw eight police cars at this intersection.'
 People are going to just be guessing as to what's happening."

-Detroit did not have to choose between encryption and no encryption.
+Detroit does not have to choose between full encryption and doing nothing about CJIS compliance.
 Several hybrid approaches protect sensitive information while keeping routine communications accessible:

 Dual-Channel System